Battle of Bunker Hill: Geography

-Boston was situated on a peninsula (Note: 18th century Boston was a peninsula.
+Boston was situated on a peninsula (Note: Eighteenth-century Boston was a peninsula.
 Primarily in the 19th century, much land around the peninsula was filled, giving the modern city its present geography.
 See the history of Boston for details.) at the time and was largely protected from close approach by the expanses of water surrounding it, which were dominated by British warships.
 In the aftermath of the battles of Lexington and Concord on April 19, 1775, the colonial militia of some 15,000 men had surrounded the town and besieged it under the command of Artemas Ward.
 They controlled the only land access to Boston itself (the Roxbury Neck), but they were unable to contest British domination of the waters of the harbor.
 The British troops occupied the city, a force of about 6,000 under the command of General Thomas Gage, and they were able to be resupplied and reinforced by sea.

 However, the land across the water from Boston contained a number of hills which could be used to advantage.
 Artillery could be placed on the hills and used to bombard the city until the occupying army evacuated it or surrendered.
 It was with this in mind that Henry Knox led the noble train of artillery to transport cannon from Fort Ticonderoga.

 The Charlestown Peninsula to the north of Boston started from a short, narrow isthmus known as the Charlestown Neck and extended about 1 mi southeastward into Boston Harbor.
 Bunker Hill had an elevation of 110 ft and lay at the northern end of the peninsula.
 Breed's Hill had a height of 62 ft and was more southerly and nearer to Boston.
 The American soldiers were at an advantage due to the height of Breed's Hill and Bunker Hill, but it also essentially trapped them at the top.
 The settled part of the town of Charlestown occupied flats at the southern end of the peninsula.
 At its closest approach, less than 1000 ft separated the Charlestown Peninsula from the Boston Peninsula, where Copp's Hill was at about the same height as Breed's Hill.
-The British retreat from Concord had ended in Charlestown, but General Gage did not fortify the hills on the peninsula but instead withdrew his troops to Boston, turning the entire Charlestown Peninsula into a no man's land.
+The British retreat from Concord had ended in Charlestown, but General Gage did not fortify the hills on the peninsula but instead withdrew his troops to Boston, turning the entire Charlestown Peninsula into a no-man's land.